 To encourage Jenny’s inquisitive nature and allow her to learn from this experience, Ruby could have asked some guiding questions, “How does the hair feel, Jenny?
 Is it the same as your impression of the Little Prince in the book Mummy read to you last night?”
 Approached this way, the child is learning to use her senses as well as vocalise her thoughts.

 After which, Ruby could then educate her daughter on the importance of good hygiene, “Jenny, look at your hands, are they dirty?
 What should we do with dirty hands?”
 Helping Jenny to wipe her hands at this point will prove to be a more effective lesson than berating her.

 But the lesson doesn’t have to end there.
 Continue to excite your child’s senses even back home.

-Depending on your child’s reading and comprehension ability, you may want to consider adding a dash of thrilling suspense to your bedtime repertoire.
+Depending on your child’s reading and comprehension ability, you may want to consider adding a dash of sensorial thrill to your bedtime repertoire.
 Engage the senses during story time.
 “What might Detective X smell in the room?”, “How do you think the Fox’s hair feels like?”

 Just remember that children are only just beginning to discover the world through direct, concrete experiences.
 It’s up to you to provide them with the right learning materials and environment.